habpygo/zero-value-msg.client.go/README.md

 # mam.client.go
+WARNING!
 Under construction.

-WARNING: Do not use this in a production environment!
-MAM specification is not fully implemented yet.
-Transactions are not secure as Merkle Tree authentication has not been implemented yet.
+This is not according to the IOTA MAM specificaiton yet.
+With this lib you can just send 0 value messages to the tangle.
+Transactions are not secure as Masking and Merkle Tree authentication has not been implemented yet.

-Small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang.
-This project is still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.
+This project is still under construction (see TODO) with the aim to let IoT/sensor data be immutably recorded on the tangle.

-Recently IOTA has introduced a pretty feisty test environment and test sites.
-You can find some sites in package `metadata`.

-If you don't have a seed yet, follow the description here: https://iota.readme.io/docs/securely-generating-a-seed or, you can use the `giotan` package at https://github.com/iotaledger/giotan.
-With this package you can easily generate a new seed by running `$ giotan new` then run `$ giotan addresses` and paste the generated address in the input field.

 ## Install